-- □ To be familiar with different types of families. - To identify various roles and responsibilities of different individuals within a family. - □ To make students aware of the of mismanagement.
+- ☐ To identify various roles and responsibilities of different individuals within a family. - ☐ To make students aware of the of mismanagement.

-Settings and Timeplan:Normally during a PSCD lesson, there are 16 pupils therefore to play the game "Village Voices" they need to be divided into groups of four.
+Settings and Timeplan: Normally during a PSCD lesson, there are 16 pupils therefore to play the game "Village Voices" they need to be divided into groups of four.
 Each subgroup needs to have a computer and good internet connection therefore the best option is to use a computer lab.
 The problem is that in our school it is very difficult to book find a computer lab which is available; it has to be booked prior.
 Each subgroup is to choose one of the roles that are present in "Village Voices": The Ink keeper, The Blacksmith, The Alchemist and The Carpenter.